Azure-Samples/resources-dotnet-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 - csharp
 products:
 - azure
-services: Resource-Manager
+extensions:
-platforms: dotnet
+- services: Resource-Manager
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with deploying a Virtual Machine with managed disks using an ARM Template in C# #

  Azure Resource sample for deploying virtual machine with managed disk using an ARM template.

 ## Running this Sample ##